OVacaru/OverReacting_Quiz/README.md

 # OverReacting Trivia Quiz

-*We are proud to present you our version of the popular trivia question game* *Whether by yourself or with a couple of friends, pick a category and start playing!*
+*We are proud to present you our version of the popular trivia question game.*
+*Whether by yourself or with a couple of friends, pick a category and start playing!*